kebireri/secureNetworking/README.md

 - **Phase 2 – Azure Bastion Access**

 Adds Azure Bastion for secure administrative access to virtual machines inside the network without exposing SSH or RDP ports to the internet.
+This phase introduces Azure Bastion to provide secure, browser-based administrative access to virtual machines without exposing SSH or RDP ports to the Internet.
+It replaces direct public access with a managed, policy-compliant connection through the Bastion host inside the virtual network.

                  Internet (Admins only via Azure Portal)
                             │